Scottish-Tech-Army/Volunteer-app/APP_DEVELOPMENT.md

 ## Overview of directories

+**Within the `app` directory here is an `app/assets` directory** which is used by Expo for things like the app icon and splash screen.

+Most files live within the `app/src` directory.

 **Below is a brief rundown of the different directories inside `/app/src` and what they're for.**

-(There are also some other files and folders inside `/app` but you mostly won't need to touch these, unless for instance you're installing new npm packages or changing settings affecting Android or iOS.
-Please see also the [NativeBase section](#nativebase) below -- some files are moving into the `NativeBase` directory.)

 - `/Assets` -- fonts, images and other static files that are core to the app
 - `/Components` -- custom components that make up different parts of an app screen, e.g. a date search that might belong inside an event search container